-The impact of the Coronavirus (COVID-19) pandemic is ongoing and while it has had no significant impact on the consolidated entity up to 30 June 2021, it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
-The situation is rapidly developing and is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, guarantine, travel restrictions and any economic stimulus that may be provided.
+The impact of the Coronavirus (COVID-19) pandemic is ongoing and while it has had no significant impact on the consolidated entity up to 30 June 2022, it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
+The situation is rapidly developing and is dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, travel restrictions and any economic stimulus that may be provided.

-No other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the consolidated entity, the results of those operations, or the state of affairs of the consolidated entity in future financial years.
+No other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.

-CONSOLIDATED
+Consc CONSOLIDATED

-2021 \$ 2020 \$
+2022 \$ 2021 \$

 27 AUDITOR'S REMUNERATION

-Remuneration of RSM Australia Partners as auditor for: - auditing or reviewing the financial report - taxation services 73,000 13,500 86,500 73,000 14,250 87,250
+Remuneration of RSM Australia Partners as auditor for: - auditing or reviewing the financial report - taxation services 77,500 9,500 87,000 73,000 13,500 86,500